FabioCanavarro/FerrisLog/README.md

 ## Features

+- **Network Client Support**: Operations can be called from a device to a server
 - **Core Operations**: Set, get, and remove key-value pairs with easy commands
 - **Persistence**: All operations are logged as JSON to survive program restarts
 - **Log Compaction**: Automatic compaction when log size exceeds threshold